 District COVID Numbers:

 Please see the number of students who are positive or in quarantine right now.
-This data continues to look better and better every week!
+The numbers of positives and quarantines have decreased a little this week.

-Again, I want to thank you for your continued trust and support.
+Thank you again, for your ongoing trust and support.

 David A. Rust, Superintendent